August 8, 2025

 2. Use Taxonomies Over Meta Queries for Filtering

 This is a critical architectural decision.
-If you need to frequently filter posts by a certain attribute (e.g., “color” for a product), do not store it in a custom meta field.
+If you need to frequently filter posts by a particular attribute (e.g., “color” for a product), do not store it in a custom meta field.
 Use a custom taxonomy instead.
 Taxonomies are designed and indexed specifically for efficient filtering and grouping.
 A query filtering by taxonomy (`tax_query`) will almost always be significantly faster than an equivalent `meta_query`.
 (Advanced Custom Fields, 2025).

 3. Be Specific: Select Only the Fields You Need